-Q: Do we apply for Financial Aid before or after applying for admission?
+Q: Do we apply for Financial Aid (also referred to as Tuition Assistance) before or after applying for admission?

-A: If finances are a concern for your family, you will apply for Financial Aid and admission to OLP simultaneously.
-The deadline for both applications is Monday, January 15, 2018.
-You will receive your admissions decision and, assuming your daughter is admitted to OLP, your financial aid decision at the same time in March.
+A: If finances are a concern for your family, you will apply for Tuition Assistance and admission to OLP simultaneously.
+The deadline for both applications is January 15, 2021.
+You will receive your admissions decision and, assuming your daughter is admitted to OLP, your tuition assistance decision at the same time in March.
 This will allow you to make the best decision for your family.
-Please see our Financial Aid FAQ’s for more information.
+Please see our Tuition Assistance FAQ’s for more information.

 Q: How do we apply for a merit-based scholarship?